CasAndreu/ldaRobust/README.md

 ![alt text](images/key_features.png)

-8. To check whether the alternative models would generate similar results, for each alternative model you can evaluate whether the proportion of documents that have a given topic from the original model as a max class also have as max class topics from the alternative model that map to that original topic.
+8. To check whether the alternative models would generate similar results, for each alternative model you can evaluate whether the proportion of documents that have a given topic from the original model dominant topic also have a dominant topic from the alternative model that maps to that original topic.
 Also, you can evluate the proportion of documents that are dominated by a topic maps to a given topic in the original model.
 We use the similarity `threshold` provided in step 5 to map topics form the alternative models to topics from the original model.
 ```
 r <- ldaRobust::getTopicInDoc(r)
 ```